cylesoft/op/README.md

 - [ ] Add some kind of wildcard functionality to `onp` records? as in `* try 192.168.1.1` as a fallback at the end of a file?
 - [ ] Add some kind of client-side caching of `onp` records? if so, add a TTL to the server and client...?
 - [ ] Need to compress `otp` traffic with gzip or something.
+- [ ] Add in client-side encryption certificates for mutual TLS.